supix/aristotele/README.md

 # Aristotele

 This project is work in progress so far.
-It aims at creating a platform for arrange daily student travels to schools, where parents place their availability and students reserve a place in their cars.
-Thanks to this system, every day arrangement of is well known to everybody: students, drivers, parents.
+It aims at creating a platform for arranging daily student travels to school, where parents give their availability and students reserve a place in their cars.
+Thanks to this system, daily arrangement is well known to everybody: students, drivers, parents.

 ## Implementation details